 At present I am working on projects that look at settler colonialism and policymaking processes in relation to Indigenous Nations and peoples, and on the relationship between taxation, colonialism, and citizenship.

-I also currently serve as an elected member of the Canadian Sociological Association’s Research Advisory Subcommittee.
+I currently serve as an elected member of the Canadian Sociological Association’s Research Advisory Subcommittee.